Joe Scott (musician): Biography

 Scott's arrangements featured extensive use of brass instruments, and "typified the Duke sound".
 According to Melvin Jackson, who also played in Bland's band, "Joe Scott was the man who created the big horn sound for blues bands."

-He and his wife moved to California in 1970s.
-Scott died in Culver City, California, in the 1979, aged 54.
+He moved back to Los Angeles, California in the 1970s with his wife and children where he was originally raised after Texas.
+Scott died in Culver City, California, in March 1979, aged 54.